You are currently viewing Where to Stay in Dublin: 7 Budget Picks in the City Center

 From a tourist perspective, the city center and its environs are what you’ll be exploring for the most part.

-The Georgian Quarter is the area around St. Stephen’s Green and where the famous Dublin doors can be found.
+The Georgian Quarter is the area around St. Stephen’s Green and where the famous Dublin doors and Georgian architecture can be found.

-It is also where you’ll find Trinity College, the National Library, and the National Museums.
+It is also where you’ll find Trinity College, the National Library, and the free-to-enter National Museums of Ireland.

 irelandonabudget.com